SSENSE/elasticsearch-analysis-seunjeon/README.md

 The current rebuild provides two patch files, working with ES version 7.8.1 or 7.1.1.

-The rebuild will fail if any plugin dependencies are not compatible with Elasticsearch you choose.
+The rebuild will fail if any plugin dependencies are not compatible with the Elasticsearch version you use.
 In this case, the `build.sbt` file inside the plug-in repository will need manual modifications to suit the changes.
-And you are very welcome make a diff patch file and add into this repo.
+And you are very welcome make a diff patch file once your build passes and add it into this repo.

 ## Implementation